maxim-petlyuk/proteus/README.md

 **feature_key** -  key in your remote config service (for now only **Firebase Remote Config** is supported) **default_value** - here could be some default local value which you may propagate to remote config service to use as default one (library is not using it), but to support strong type-safe access - this value should have the same type as **value_type**
-**value_type** - describe type of the remote config value and could be one of the next types: *text/long/boolean/double* **service_owner** - this field describe the name of your remote config service, in case if your application is using 2 providers of the remote config (e.g. CleverTap & Firebase Remote Config), it will help to disctint who should take care about this particular remote config
+**value_type** - describe type of the remote config value and could be one of the next types: *text/long/boolean/double*

 - #### static collection through kotlin code
  ```